michael-schwarz/michael-schwarz.github.io/_news/announcement_16.md

 related_posts: false
 ---

-Just accepted: Our paper **Data Race Detection by Digest-Driven Abstract Interpretation** will appear at **VMCAI** this year.
+Just accepted: Our paper **Data Race Detection by Digest-Driven Abstract Interpretation** will appear at **VMCAI** next year.
 See you in Rennes! 🇫🇷